 The King had built a grand temple for Sri Azhagar and with a special grand place for Sri Hanuman in the temple.
 The presiding deity is Sundararaja Perumal is east facing as in Azhagar Kovil of Madurai.
 Sri Azhagar the utsava murthi is in the main sanctum.
 A separate sannidhi for Sri Soundaravalli Thayar is in the eastern side of the main sannidhi.

 Three-tier rajagopuram has lot of inscriptions on the outer wall of the temple.
 The Sannidhi for Sri Hanuman is facing south.
 The festivals celebrated at Azhagar Kovil of Madurai are replicated in this temple as well.
 The Hanuman idol facing south is said to predate the temple.
 The temple is under the administration of Sivaganga Devasthanam.

 Sri Hanuman idol of this kshetra is around six and a half feet tall.
-Lord is facing south with folded hand [anjanli hastam].
+Lord is in standing posture facing south.
 In His lotus feet He is wearing Thandai.
+He is seen with His folded hands and joined palms in 'anjali' posture.
 In the wrist, kankanam is seen.
 In the neck Lord is wearing a necklace.
 He is wearing kundalam in the ears.
 Karna puspam is also seen on the ears.
 He is seen wearing a crown on His head.
 His eyes are seen sharply looking with a bright glow.
 As per the legend, the lord is looking at Vibheeshana the Rama devotee and his kingdom – reason for the glow seen in the eyes.